-RGX-314 for the Treatment of Wet AMD, DR and Other Chronic Retinal Diseases
+ABBV-RGX-314 for the Treatment of Wet AMD and DR

-We are developing RGX-314 in collaboration with AbbVie as a potential one-time treatment for wet AMD, DR and other chronic retinal diseases.
-These diseases are characterized by loss of vision due to excess fluid accumulation from new blood vessel formation and treated with anti-vascular endothelial growth factor (anti-VEGF) therapies.
+We are developing ABBV-RGX-314 in collaboration with AbbVie as a potential one-time treatment for wet AMD and DR. These diseases are characterized by loss of vision due to excess fluid accumulation from new blood vessel formation and treated with anti-vascular endothelial growth factor (anti-VEGF) therapies.